 The Sri Lanka Travel Specialists

-Undiscovered Sri Lanka takes you through remote regions of Sri Lanka away from the main tourist trail and provides a glimpse into the island’s rich cultural heritage, wildlife and nature.
-Soak up the serenity of Sri Lanka's finest landscapes and experience the traditional lifestyles of the paddy farmers, fisherman, hill country tea pluckers and the Veddas - an indigenous group of people in Sri Lanka.
+Undiscovered Sri Lanka is one of our longest and most leisurely tours.
+It takes you off the beaten track, through remote regions of Sri Lanka away from the main tourist trail, and provides a glimpse into the island’s rich cultural heritage, wildlife and nature.
+Soak up the serenity of Sri Lanka's finest landscapes and experience the traditional lifestyles of the paddy farmers, fisherman, hill country tea pluckers and the Veddas – a group of indigenous people in Sri Lanka.
+We have deliberately produced a slow and wide-ranging holiday, but if you have less time, we can discuss how to adjust it to your needs.

-Rise early and journey into the breath-taking Knuckles Conservation Range.
-The Knuckles Mountain Range, so called because of its appearance resembles a set of knuckles of a clenched fist, consists of five mountain peaks and several other smaller peaks.
-The climate is cooler here and we can offer a range of gentle walking options to suit your individual needs.
+Journey into the breath-taking Knuckles Mountain Range, so called because its five mountain peaks resemble the knuckles of a clenched fist.
+The climate is cooler here and we can offer a range of walking options to suit your individual needs.
 Explore forests, walk along rivers and waterfalls, past tea plantations and terraced paddy fields and visit some of the small rural village communities.
-Panoramic views of misty mountains, stunning valleys, ancient rock formations, lush forests, crystal clear streams, beautiful animal and plant life, paddy fields, traditional villages and hospitable people make the Knuckles an unmissable and unique blend of nature, culture and adventure.
+Panoramic views of misty mountains, stunning valleys, ancient rock formations, lush forests, crystal clear streams, beautiful animal and plant life, paddy fields, traditional villages and hospitable people make the Knuckles a delight.

 Travel out of the hills and on to the sandy beaches of Arugam Bay in the south-east of Sri Lanka.
 Arugam Bay is famously known as one of ten top surf spots in the world.
 The relatively isolated beaches and a simple, laid-back lifestyle away from the main tourist haunts have many devotees.
-The best time for surfing in Arugam Bay is in July and August when the swells are high, but it is not all about the sun and surf on the South East Coast.
-Trek to the ancient Kudimbigala Forest Hermitage which is spread over about 4,700 hectares of wilderness.
-Trek uphill over huge rock boulders, thick forest cover, past ancient meditation caves and temple ruins.
-Once you reach the peak, visit the small temple and take in the breath-taking views across the Eastern shore.
-Explore the jungles of Kumana Bird Sanctuary.
-The swamp lakes of Kumana are nesting sites for water birds.
-During the nesting season, which begins in June, large colonies of pelican, spoonbills, herons, painted storks, and egrets can be spotted.
-The jungles are also home to wild elephants, buffalo and deer.
-Kumana is edged by the Indian Ocean and often the endangered marine turtles come ashore to nest on the secluded beaches.
-Best time to visit is at dawn and late afternoon when the animals are easily spotted.
-A guide can be hired at the entrance gates.
+The best time for surfing in Arugam Bay is in July and August when the swells are high, but it is not all about the sun and surf on the South-East Coast.
+Trek over huge rock boulders and past ancient meditation caves to the Kudimbigala Forest Hermitage which is spread over about 4,700 hectares of wilderness.

-Today you head towards the capital city of Colombo for your final night’s stay at Villa Talangama.
+Today you head to the outskirts of the capital city of Colombo for your final night’s stay at Villa Talangama.
 Set on a quiet lakeside in the suburbs of Colombo, the villa setting is best described as a 'village in the city' surrounded by paddy fields and the Talangama wetlands – one of the best places near Colombo to see water birds and waders.
 Relax and unwind in your own private pool before your journey back home.

 Ashburnham Estate is an old planter’s bungalow that has been caringly renovated by its British owners.
 It lies on a 98-acre working tea plantation in the village of Elkaduwa, about an hour from Kandy in the Knuckles mountains.
 Six comfortable ensuite bedrooms are sold by the room – a great choice for walkers and nature lovers.